 8.4 Due Diligence Review of Linked Activities

 The local community driven interventions and socioeconomic infrastructures supported by the project may or may not be part of the Government and local government development activities.
 The initial review of some of the proposed interventions revealed that there might be some potential links to other development activities which need due diligence reviews.
-Therefore, in addition to above mitigation measures, some protocol should be established to review any infrastructure activities planned and/or implemented by other donors and/or government institutions, which may be associated or linked to the sub-projects to be supported under the Project will be reviewed by the PIG/PMU and the WB social development team members.
+Therefore, in addition to above mitigation measures, some protocol should be established to review any infrastructure activities planned and/or implemented by other donors and/or government institutions, which may be associated or linked to the sub-projects to be supported under the Project will be reviewed by the IG/PMU and the WB social development team members.
 Due diligence review report will be prepared to assess the associated social and reputation risks and to propose mitigation measures.

 8.5 Estimates of affected population and assets in the project affected areas